alvinr/data-modeling/aerospike/inventory/README.md

 ```

 During the purchase flow, we remove the reservation entry and add the details into the ```sold_to```.
 We could scan the ```sold_to``` and then check if any user has a missing purchase.
 Alternatively, as we remove the item out of reservations and into ```sold_to``` ,we can also add to
 the list pending.
-We can now use the pendinglist to update each useras an out of band process.
-The changes to the reservation process are shown below in bold:
+We can now use the ```pending``` list to update each useras an out of band process.
+The changes to the reservation process are shown below:

 ```python
 def reserve_with_pending(user, event, qty):